These are our expectations for students in our Fundamentals Courses (Rope 201 and 301).

 Termination & Refunds

 We understand that life sometimes changes.
 If a student determines that they cannot complete the course, they should let us know as soon as possible.
-If a refund is requested, we will provide it.

 We reserve the right to ask any student to leave the course at any time and for any reason.
 If the reason is due to a violation of the expectations listed here, we will not provide a refund.